RonIovine/pshell/README.md

 `void myFunc(int argc, char *argv[]);`

-These functions can be invoked in several ways depending on how the internal PSHELL server is configured.
+These functions can be invoked via several mechanisms ways depending on how the internal PSHELL server is configured.
 The following shows the various PSHELL server types along with their associated invokation method:

 * TCP Server   : Uses standard 'telnet' client to invoke functions
-* UDP Server   : Uses included 'pshell' client to invoke functions
+* UDP Server   : Uses included 'pshell' client or control API nto invoke functions
-* UNIX Server  : Uses included 'pshell' client to invoke functions
+* UNIX Server  : Uses included 'pshell' client or control  API to invoke functions
 * LOCAL Server : No client program needed, functions invoked directly from within application itself

 The functions are dispatched via its registered command name (keyword), along